gavinnn101/osrs_acc_creator/README.md

 ```

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests for bug fixes are appreciated.
+If you have any big changes or suggestions, please post in the discord or open an issue on the github repo.

 ## License